mapcraftlabs/mapcraft_docs/advanced_features.md

 5. If the analysisDefaultInputs object is set, use these values to fill in additional defaults, but do not override existing values.

-6. Run the analysisFunction on the object that results from the above steps.
+6. Run the runAnalytics function on the object that results from the above steps.
 Keep track of the results.
 Allow the user to download separate csvs of the input and output attributes.
 The separate csvs are only necessary because of memory limitations in the browser.

 ### baseDataCSVUrl and baseDataLayerJoinKeys